ices-tools-dev/echoSMs/docs/api_datastore.md

-# Anatomical datastore
+# Shapes

-This is the API reference for code that works with the echoSMs anatomical datastore.
+This is the API reference for code that works with the echoSMs anatomical datastore and associated model shapes.

+::: echosms.plotting

-::: echosms.utils_datastore
+::: echosms.conversions